 Catnip (also referred to as catmint, catnip, catwort or field balm; in any case the species is Nepeta cataria) is so well-known and loved because of the energetic and at times unpredictable effects it has upon our feline companions.
 This mint family perennial is native to Europe, Africa and Asia.
-It's easy to start from seed and propagate through mature root divisions - of course, if you can keep it away from your kitties during the establishment phase.
+It’s easy to start from seed and propagate through mature root divisions - of course, if you can keep it away from your kitties during the establishment phase.
 Folk history suggests that catnip grown from seed will be less disturbed by cats than root/foliage transplants.
-Most of the plant's volatile oils contain the chemical nepetalactone, which is the primary active ingredient that effect cats.
-Catnip is beneficial to humans as well; culinary use as a seasoning, and in folk medicine as remedy to treat colds and colic.
-Modern studies have also demonstrated its effectiveness as an insect repellent.
+Most of the plant’s volatile oils affect cats.

 100 days from seed to harvestable foliage.
 Perennial.